dalen/puppetexplorer/README.md

 Puppet Explorer is a web application for PuppetDB that lets you explore your Puppet data.
-It is made using AngularJS and CoffeeScript and runs entirely on the client side, so the only backend that is needed is PuppetDB itself and a web server to share the static resources.
+It is made using AngularJS and runs entirely on the client side, so the only backend that is needed is PuppetDB itself and a web server to share the static resources.